501 5.1.8: Bad Sender Address

 Common Causes

-• The receiving server has blocked your sender domain
+• The receiving server has blocked your entire domain for some reason

 How to Fix This

-• Ensure your sending domain has working MX and A records
+• Make sure your domain has working MX and A records in your DNS settings

-• If using a third-party sender, verify your domain is properly set up in their dashboard
+• If you're using a newsletter service, make sure you've "authenticated" your domain in their dashboard

 Microsoft 365 / Outlook